aws/eks-anywhere/docs/content/en/docs/getting-started/optional/registrymirror.md

 * __Example__: ```port: 443```

 ### __ociNamespaces__ (optional)
 * __Description__: when you need to mirror multiple registries, you can map each upstream registry to the "namespace" of its mirror.
+While using the `ociNamespaces`, at least one entry __must__ exist for the `public.ecr.aws` registry to pull EKS Anywhere images from.
+The registry for curated packages is an optional entry.
 * __Type__: array
 * __Example__: <br/>
   ```yaml